Domestic abuse can happen to anyone. It happens in all types of relationships.

-Domestic abuse can happen to anyone, in all types of relationships, regardless of race, ethnic or religious group, class, disability, sexuality, lifestyle, nationality or age.
+Domestic abuse can happen to anyone.
+It happens in all types of relationship, regardless of race, ethnic or religious group, class, disability, sexuality, lifestyle, nationality or age.

 Many people who’ve experienced domestic abuse say they didn’t recognise they were in an abusive relationship until they were out of it.

 Domestic abuse can involve physical violence, where an abuser harms someone leaving visible marks and scars.
 But it can also be psychological – something that is referred to as coercive and controlling behaviour.

 No matter who you are, or what form the abuse is taking we know that it is extremely difficult to come forward and talk about what’s happening.